happy family

 Eddie nearly jumped.

-"I mean - that's amazing!"
+"I mean-- that's amazing!"
 J.J. blurted.
 "You're famous!
 Like, cool-famous!
 You know that trial was all over the papers, right?
-You helped people - like a hero!"
+You helped people-- like a hero!"

 Eddie stared at the floor, but his breathing slowed, just a little.
 A quiver almost like a chuckle came out.

-"Oooh, and the farm!
-It's not too far from here, Dad'll probably show you soon.
+"Ooh, I can't wait for you to see the farm!
 We've got chickens, pigs, this one evil goat..."
 J.J. kept going, narrating every corner, stain, and creaky hinge like part of some grand adventure story.
-"But...
-I bet you've got cooler stories than me."
-There was a flicker in J.J.'s eyes.
+"I bet you've got cooler stories than me, though."
+There was a flicker in J.J.'s eyes when he said it.

 "Oh my gods."
 J.J. snorted so hard he nearly choked.
 "Noooo.
 That must have been mortifying!"